Marisken Surgery: Treatment, Procedure & Experiences

 Recurrence |

 Good aftercare is essential: soft stool, gentle hygiene, and regular rinsing with water.
-To soothe irritated mucous membranes during the healing phase, many patients also use a soothing care product.
+To soothe irritated mucosa during the healing phase, many patients also use a soothing care product.

-CANNEFF® SUP can help here – thanks to the combination of CBD and hyaluronic acid – to alleviate burning, oozing, and skin irritation.
+Here CANNEFF® SUP – thanks to the combination of CBD and hyaluronic acid – can help alleviate burning, oozing, and skin irritation.
 This supports the wound environment but does not replace medical supervision in case of noticeable symptoms.

-How does the aftercare and healing proceed after a hemorrhoid surgery?
+How does the aftercare and healing proceed following a marisks operation?

-Aftercare is crucial for complication-free healing, as the wound remains open and is especially sensitive in the following days.
-The healing time usually ranges between 2 and 6 weeks, depending on size, skin condition, and comorbidities.
+Aftercare is crucial for complication-free healing because the wound remains open and is especially sensitive in the following days.
+Healing time usually ranges between 2 and 6 weeks, depending on size, skin condition, and comorbidities.

 - Pain & swelling are normal and decrease daily.